 In addition to helping clients join the speaker circuit, we recommend complementing this with a strong focus on important accolades to give them an edge over competitors.
 Awards are an excellent means of sharing client success stories in creative ways, and can be an opportunity to showcase a new side of the business.
 For instance, in addition to technical awards, we also focus on opportunities recognizing people and innovation in order to promote a unique individual or corporate initiative that would otherwise go unnoticed.
 Like speaking submissions, award abstracts should always be enhanced with use cases and outside validation when possible.
 Examples of a company’s success can always be packaged into other forms of content, such as press releases, blog posts, and certainly talking points when interacting with media and analysts.

-With tradeshow season heating up, what are some of your strategies for stealing the show?
+With tradeshow season heating up, what are some of your strategies for stealing the show apart from the traditional PR services?
 We want to hear from you!